lenknerd/two-pane-todo/README.md

 ajax communications with a CouchDB server.
 The file todo.js has most of that.
 The index.html is what loads, but it doesn't include any task elements, those are inserted by functions in todo.js.

+Going for simplicity here, not just because I'm new at this, but also because it's a simple purpose that shouldn't require too much structure.
+The whole program, all files including comments, is about 200 lines.
+The page itself is also sparse -- two icons, two boxes, and whatever tasks the user adds.